JakobMckenna/NoName/README.md

 ### Communication function between members
 We also want team members to be able to communicate with each other in the app.
-In this way, they won’t need to find an external means of communication that works for everybody.
+In this way, they won’t need to find an external means of communication that works for everybody. their progress is going and remind them to take breaks.

-### Time management tools
-Lastly, we thought it would be a good idea to have a feature that would help users with time management.
-This feature would use periodic notifications to check in with developers to see how their progress is going and remind them to take breaks.

 ### Capacity Requirement
 Dev Diaries will be able to respond to 50 users with a total of 200 requests per minute concurrently.